 In 2013, the state hired Ikaso Consulting to review Oregon’s procurement processes and compare them to best practices and systems used by peer states and the private sector.
 Ikaso provided 22 recommendations for improvements that could increase efficiency, provide better oversight, maximize collaboration, reduce complexity and confusion, and increase transparency.
 All of these improvements will make it easier for agencies to get what they need, saving time and resources better spent elsewhere.

-The Enterprise Leadership Team has selected the highest priority recommendations and bundled them into three discrete, yet related subprojects:
+The Enterprise Leadership Team has selected the highest priority recommendations and bundled them into four discrete, yet related subprojects:

 Enterprise Standard Set of Procurement Templates, Forms and Checklists.
 This subproject will create a standard set of procurement documents to ensure consistency, increase efficiency and transparency, and limit turn around times for procurements.